jazzband/pip-tools/README.md

 for a `.pip-tools.toml` file and then in your `pyproject.toml`.
 You can also specify an alternate TOML configuration file with the `--config` option.

-It is possible to specify configuration values both globally and tool-specific.
+It is possible to specify configuration values both globally and command-specific.
 For example, to by default generate `pip` hashes in the resulting requirements file output, you can specify in a configuration file: